 Principles of the CRT Practice

-While recognizing the evolving and malleable nature of CRT, scholar Khiarah Bridges outlines a few key tenets of CRT, including:
+While recognizing the evolving and malleable nature of CRT, scholar Khiara Bridges outlines a few key tenets of CRT, including:

 - Recognition that race is not biologically real but is socially constructed and socially significant.
 It recognizes that science (as demonstrated in the Human Genome Project) refutes the idea of biological racial differences.
 According to scholars Richard Delgado and Jean Stefancic, race is the product of social thought and is not connected to biological reality.